|Overview||Seeds etc||User guide||Main Window||Musical note intervals||Scales||Midi in||Analyse sound|

 You'll hear a middle c played on a grand piano.
 Actually, it's played simultaneously on all the melodic channels, (uses quietest note available).
 This is to use all the new values, in case they are ignored by your MIDI player as not being needed for actual notes.

-Now play ch1_2_no_pitch_bends.mid again, to check that the pitches of the channels have been reset.
+Now play Two notes again, to check that the pitches of the channels have been reset.
 You should hear the same note twice.

-If you need to reset pitch bends, return to this page when you have finished listening to the Tune Smithy midi clips, and click
+If you need to reset pitch bends, return to this page after listening to Tune Smithy midi clips, and click Reset.mid .

 Here are hex dumps of the three files: